 - compassionate care leave

 Award recipients who receive funding directly through an external agency should check the sick leave guidelines of the external granting agency.
-If the external granting agency does not provide for paid medical leave, they will be placed on unpaid leave.
+If the external granting agency does not provide for paid medical leave, funds may be available from the Extraordinary Expense Fund to cover up to 5 months paid sick leave.

 Postdoctoral Fellows who are award recipients set their own hours and days of work, provided that sufficient progress in research is made.
 Postdoctoral Fellows are advised to consult with their supervising faculty member regarding hours and days of work so both parties are aware of expectations.UBC encourages award recipients to take scheduled time off for personal reasons up to 2 weeks per year unless otherwise agreed to with the supervising faculty member.
 Please note that the external granting agency or sponsoring agency may have guidelines or requirements regarding vacations and leaves.
 If a supervising faculty member has any concerns regarding attendance, they should seek advice from Faculty Relations.